 The most important question to ask is whether or not a given USB adapter will work with your TV.
 Vincent Teoh of HDTV Test has demonstrated in a YouTube video that the Cable Matters USB 3.0 to Ethernet adapter works with the latest LG and Sony models, but it might be worth searching around the web if you happen to own a different brand or want to use a different adapter.

-Cable Matters USB to Ethernet Adapter (USB 3.0 to Ethernet) Supporting 10/100/1000 Mbps Ethernet Network in Black
+Cable Matters Plug & Play USB to Ethernet Adapter (USB 3.0 to Gigabit Ethernet, Ethernet to USB, Ethernet Adapter for Laptop) Supporting 10/100/1000 Mbps Ethernet Network in Black

 The Cable Matters Ethernet adapter allows you to get gigabit wired networking speeds on compatible models simply by connecting it to a compatible TV's spare USB port.